malekifar/wsl/README.md

 `cd C:\Temp; Invoke-WebRequest -Uri https://aka.ms/wslubuntu2004arm -OutFile Ubuntu.appx -UseBasicParsing; Add-AppxPackage .\Ubuntu.appx`

-Type the following command to install Ubuntu and press Enter:

-`Add-AppxPackage .\Ubuntu.appx`

 ###### Method3 Using Windows Package Manager
 To use Windows Package Manager, you should install it first: